Stellantis N.V. research snapshot

 investment Certainty

 Low to medium.
-The business owns valuable brands and scale, but investment certainty depends on a return to sustainable margins and free cash flow rather than on historical peak earnings or a single valuation multiple.
+The business owns valuable brands and scale, and Q2 2026 was genuinely better, but investment certainty depends on a return to sustainable full-year margins and free cash flow rather than on one quarter or a single valuation multiple.

 Quick verdict table